FuturICT2/fin4-core/server/README.md

 All /wapi/ requests need to provide the session cookie to the server, which was returned with the /wapi/login, in order to be correctly authenticated.

-In order to start communicating with the server one needs to perform the following API requests
--